muratk5n/thirdwave/en/README.md

 distribution of H2 to cities.
 If most do not have CHP, gas heating units, then as a first step it is converted to electricity at a local hub, the last mile remains the same.
 Then as people convert their units, they can get the gas directly from their city.
+Carmakers will be encouraged seeing the supply, and will speed up production of their FCEV vehicles.

 ---